 Before introducing the design of SFM, an important question is to be answered: where is the best location to deploy SFM?
-There are three options: (1) device-side, (2) networkside, or (3) hybrid, which means that some modules are deployed on the device and the rest on the network side.
+There are three options: (1) device-side, (2) network-side, or (3) hybrid, which means that some modules are deployed on the device and the rest on the network side.
 Our decision is to design SFM as a solution that is entirely deployed on the device side, based on the following reasons: First, in the detection of SCGFailure, regardless of the triggering event of SCGFailure, UE is always the first to be aware of it and it has full knowledge (data performance, signaling messages, radio measurement results) to determine whether the SCGFailure is correctly triggered and how to recover the SCG.
 Second, when channel quality of both MCG and SCG is poor, UE may not be able to perform normal signaling exchange with the network.
 In such cases, a device-side solution can help UE perform self-recovery without waiting for instructions from the network to resolve SCGFailure.

-In our measurement study in §III, we have obtained many critical insights, which are utilized by SFM as domain knowledge to resolve problematic SCGFailure handling.
+In our measurement study in Section III, we have obtained many critical insights, which are utilized by SFM as domain knowledge to resolve problematic SCGFailure handling.
 Here are the basic ideas how SFM leverages these insights to identify and address each type of problematic SCGFailure handling: (1) First, unnecessary failure handling (U) is mainly caused by improper triggering of RTMAX event based on the insights of our measurement study.
-When RTMAX event is triggered, if UE can still enjoy good data performance and there is no significant throughput degradation, the detected SCGFailure is identified as false alarm and the SCGFailure reporting will be stopped by SFM.
+When RTMAX event is triggered, if UE can still enjoy good data performance and there is no significant throughput degradation, the detected SCGFailure is identified as a false alarm and the SCGFailure reporting will be stopped by SFM.
 (2) Second, missed failure recovery (M) happens when there is no piggybacked measurement report of neighboring cells in SCGFailure report.
 Therefore, any SCG-Failure instances without piggybacked measurement report are identified as M, and SFM will utilize the information stored on the device side to instruct UE to autonomously conduct SCG recovery.
 (3) Finally, repeated failures (R) are identified when SFM observes continuous random access failures.
 To interrupt the loop of SCG addition and SCGFailures, the threshold of SCG addition is gradually increased after each random access failure, so that it can converge to a proper level to add normal SCG and exclude risky SCG of random access failure.

-Figure 15 depicts the main flow of SFM, which comprises three critical modules traffic-aware failure detection, deviceside target cell selection and adaptive threshold adjustment.
+Fig. 15 depicts the main flow of SFM, which comprises three critical modules traffic-aware failure detection, device-side target cell selection and adaptive threshold adjustment.
 These three modules address U, M, and R respectively.

-• Traffic-aware failure detection.
-(Algorithm 1) In the detection stage, SFM performs traffic-aware failure detection to avoid false alarms of SCGFailure.
+• Traffic-aware failure detection: (Algorithm 1) In the detection stage, SFM performs traffic-aware failure detection to avoid false alarms of SCGFailure.
 When an RTMAX event is triggered, SFM utilizes recent traffic information on the device side to verify whether it indicates a genuine radio link failure.
 This verification involves two steps.
-First, SFM conducts a pre-check on the traffic type and the retransmission timer setting (line 7 of Algorithm 1).
-It is because the falsely triggered RTMAX events are accompanied by heavy traffic and aggressive parameter setting, as illustrated in §III-B. SFM determines whether the user is experiencing heavy or light traffic based on their average throughput $X{10s}^{\text{avg}}$ in the 10 seconds before SCGFailure.
-If the average throughput exceeds a set threshold $th{heavy}$ , the user is considered to be using heavy traffic.
-Additionally, SFM checks whether the retransmission timer is set to a low value.
-By default,
+First, SFM conducts a pre-check on the traffic type and the retransmission timer setting (line 7

+Fig. 15.
+The design of our solution SFM.